anonymousresearcher2020/anonymousresearcher2020.github.io/docs/caseStudy.md

 ---
 ## Optimal Prompting Case Study

-We provide the optimal prompts we used for performing case studies for each process A and B:
+We provide the templates of optimal prompts we used for performing case studies for each process A and B. We cannot share ChatGPT conversations with raw student project data for confidentiality reasons.

 - ##### [Process A](../assets/data/A.pdf)
 - ##### [Process B](../assets/data/B.pdf)